 - During June 2024 EFG Corp-Solutions (a subsidiary 100%) issued the second issuance of unsecured short-term bonds with a value of EGP 433 million for one year.
 The bonds are tradable and non-convertible to shares for a period of 12 months.
-The bonds proceeds will be used to finance different company activities and meet its financial obligations. - During April 2024 Hermes Securities Brokerage (a subsidiary 100%) issued short-term bonds with a value of EGP 600 million (Second issuance of second program) that are tradable and non-convertible to shares and with a maturity of 12 months at a par value of EGP 100 (one hundred Egyptian pounds only) for a bond to be paid at the end of the period with a variable annual rate based on the net average rate of return on treasury bills in Egyptian pounds (364 days) after deducting the tax in addition to a margin (2%), note that the first coupon equal 22.72% will be paid at the end of the issuance the bonds will be fully consumed at the end of the issuance period and the bonds non-expedited payment, the bonds proceeds will be used to finance different company activities and meet its financial obligations.
+The bonds proceeds will be used to finance different company activities and meet its financial obligations. - During April 2024 Hermes Securities Brokerage (a subsidiary 100%) issued short-term bonds with a value of EGP 600 million (Second issuance of second program) that are tradable and non-convertible to shares and with a maturity of 12 months at a par value of EGP 100 (one hundred Egyptian pounds only) for a bond to be paid at the end of the period with a variable annual rate based on the net average rate of return on treasury bills in Egyptian pounds (364 days) after deducting the tax in addition to a margin (2%), note that the first coupon equal 22.72% will be paid at the end after six months of the issuance and the second coupon will be paid at the end of the issuance the bonds will be fully consumed at the end of the issuance period and the bonds non-expedited payment, the bonds proceeds will be used to finance different company activities and meet its financial obligations.